 It’s a treasured recipe that is very special to me.
 Straining the boiled and blended red chiles in a conical sieve or chinois takes some time, but the resulting sauce is so velvety, making it well worth the extra work.

 I hope you’ll enjoy this traditional Mexican dish, shared from my family to yours.

 Love Chilaquiles?
 Try these other recipes:

 Red Chile Chilaquiles

 - 1 cup shredded queso quesadilla or Colby cheese

 - 1/3 cup diced green or red onions , cooked any style

 - Cut corn tortillas into quarters.
 In a large skillet heat oil and fry corn tortilla pieces until crunchy.
 Lower heat to low.

-- Add red chile sauce and mix only long enough to coat all the tortillas.
-Top with cheese while still over low flame and cook just long enough for cheese to melt.
+- Add red chili sauce and mix only long enough to coat all the tortillas.
+Top with cheese while still over a low flame and cook just long enough for the cheese to melt.